-"That came out wrong," Mimi said, taking his clammy palms.
+"That came out wrong," Mimi said.
+Go big or go home, she thought, and took hold of his clammy palms.
 "I mean, not wrong – that is, I like you.
 And I was wondering if you'd like to go out with me sometime.
 On a date."

 At least she'd finished strong.
-He hesitated a moment, and doubt started to creep up on her again, but then he squeezed her hands.
+He hesitated at first.
+Doubt started to creep up on her again, but then he squeezed her hands.

 "Sooner than that," she protested.
 "I'm planning to come for New Year's.
 And we'll run into each other in Digiworld.
 And there's always the Internet."

-"When I'm online, I'm always studying.
+"When I'm online, I'm studying.
 I can't chat and study at the same time."

 "You could take a break.
 Some people take breaks.
 Contrary to what you may have heard, they don't spontaneously combust after."

-"Oh, you've followed up with every single one, have you?" he said, jokingly.
+"Oh, you've followed up with every single one, have you?" he joked back.
 Turning away from her, he dipped his fingers in the lake and went on: "It's not a good idea, Mimi-kun."

 "Yes, it is!
 It's a great idea.
 In fact, you and me are my best idea ever."

 He shook his head.
 "I've thought it through since talking to Sora-kun, and –"